-With 71 caps to her credit, Taylor retired from Team USA and returned to UMass with a wealth of international experience, having been involved with the U.S. National program since 2006 when she was selected to play for the U.S. U21 squad and was invited to participate in USA Field Hockey's High Performance Training program.
-Taylor was first named to the U.S. Women's Development squad in 2009 and then subsequently named to the U.S. Women's National Team in 2010.
-She helped the 2011 Pan American Team to their first-ever gold medal with a first-place finish in Guadalajara, Mexico, thus qualifying the team for the 2012 London Olympic Games.
+With 111 caps to her credit, Taylor retired from Team USA and returned to UMass with a wealth of international experience, having been involved with the U.S. National program as early as 2006 when she was selected to play for the U21 squad and was invited to participate in USA Field Hockey's High Performance Training program.
+Taylor was first named to the U.S. Women's Development squad in 2009 and then subsequently earned a spot on the U.S. Women's National Team in 2010.
+She helped the 2011 Pan American Team to their first-ever gold medal with a first place finish ahead of an appearance in the 2012 London Olympic Games.